 Low-quality leather that may be used for crafting or armor repair without durability loss.

-He could sell it to the System for 16 copper, which just so happened to be 1 copper more than the red-laced bra.
+That seemed a whole lot more valuable or useful than the red-laced bra.
 As such, he selected the bra instead and tapped Withdraw.

-A ball of light jumped from his phone and morphed into an outline of the bra.
+Tiny flecks of light formed an outline of the bra hovering out in front.
 When he touched it, the outline filled in with the silky soft material.

 Desley scrunched her brow.
 “Boar drop . . . sexy cloth?
 Poor boar. . . .
 See!
 Adventurers evil, do nasty things.”